Gizra/og/docs/access.md

 Controlling access to groups and group content is one of the most important aspects of building a group based project.
-Having separate access rules for different groups and the content in them is more complex than the standard role and permission based access system built into Drupal core so Organic Groups has extended the core functionality to make it more flexible and, indeed, _organic_ for developers to design their access control systems.
+Having separate access rules for different groups and the content in them is more complex than the standard role and permission based access system built into Drupal core so Organic Groups (OG) has extended the core functionality to make it more flexible and, indeed, _organic_ for developers to design their access control systems.

 Group level permissions
 -----------------------

 The first line of defense is group level access control.
 Group level permissions apply to the group as a whole.
-Organic Groups ships with a number of permissions that control basic group and membership management tasks such as:
+OG ships with a number of permissions that control basic group and membership management tasks such as:
 - Administration permissions such as `update group`, `delete group`, `manage members` and `approve and deny subscription`.
 - Membership permissions such as `subscribe` and `subscribe without approval`